M Ravi: Impact

-As a lawyer, Ravi is known for his aggressive trial advocacy, having been described by Asia Sentinel as "perhaps Singapore's most prominent defense lawyer".
-The NGO Humans Right Watch has described Ravi's work as having made "Singapore a better, more humane place".
+As a lawyer, Ravi is known for his aggressive trial advocacy, having been described by Asia Sentinel as "perhaps Singapore's most prominent defence lawyer".
+Human Rights Watch has described Ravi's work as having made "Singapore a better, more humane place".
 Al Jazeera has described Ravi as "perhaps Singapore's most vocal anti-death penalty advocate".
-Mark Findlay, a professor at the Singapore Management University, describes Ravi as a "respected human rights advocate".
+Mark Findlay, a law professor at the Singapore Management University, describes Ravi as a "respected human rights advocate".
 George Baylon Radics, a lecturer at the National University of Singapore, writes in the Columbia Human Rights Law Review that "Ravi [is] one of Singapore's most preeminent human rights attorneys... a staunch lawyer for social change."
 Jothie Rajah, writing in an article published in the Wisconsin International Law Journal, states that:Ravi's impact as a cause lawyer has undoubtedly had some effect on the way the Singapore government has approached death penalty cases...
 [T]he visibility and presence of Ravi as a cause lawyer, the exception to the Singapore general rule, in some way created the conditions of possibility for other lawyers to step up and play the role of cause lawyer...
 It may well be that Ravi is the only lawyer in Singapore who can, at the present time, justifiably lay claim to being called a cause lawyer.In 2019, Ravi began representing Nagaenthran K. Dharmalingam, a Malaysian citizen sentenced to death for smuggling drugs into Singapore.
 On appeal, Ravi argued that Nagaenthran was intellectually disabled, an argument that was dismissed.
 The case drew the attention of international activists, including Richard Branson, who criticised the court's decision and Singapore's use of the death penalty.
-Branson's activism led Law Minister K Shanmugam to publicly challenge Branson to a live debate on the death penalty, which Branson declined.
+Branson's activism led Minister for Law K. Shanmugam to publicly challenge Branson to a live debate on the death penalty, which Branson declined.
 In Branson's response, he described Ravi as "courageous".

+On 2 November 2023, Ravi was awarded the 2023 IBA Award for Outstanding Contribution by a Legal Practitioner to Human Rights by the International Bar Association for his work on LGBT rights and the death penalty.